Pixelmatters/pixelmatters-zsh-unit-testing/README.md

 </h3>

 <p align="center">
-  It adds a functions to only run unit tests on files that are different between two branches or on changed files that haven't yet been commited;
+  It adds functions to only run unit tests on files that are different between two branches or on changed files that haven't yet been commited;
 </p>

 <p align="center">